 The design of the piston varies from engine to engine.
 It largely depends upon the design of the cylinder head.
 The top of the piston is called the head or crown.
 Generally, low-cost, low-performance engines have a flat-head-piston.
-However, in some cases, when the piston comes very close to the valves, the engineers provide a valve relief in the crown.
-Pistons used in some high-performance engines have a raised dome which increases compression ratio and controls combustion.
+However, in some cases, when it comes very close to the valves, the engineers provide a valve relief in the crown.
+Pistons in some high-performance engines have a raised dome that increases compression ratio and controls combustion.

-Some engines use especially dished-pistons to create a desired shape of the combustion chamber together with the cylinder head.
-In case, if the crown contains a part of the combustion chamber, you can control the compression ratio more accurately.
+Some engines use especially dished pistons to create the desired shape of the combustion chamber and the cylinder head.
+In case the crown contains a part of the combustion chamber, you can control the compression ratio more accurately.
 However, this design has a disadvantage.
 In this design, a large amount of heat passes through the piston and the rings.

 The top of the piston has grooves cut on its circumference to fit the piston rings.
-The bands between the grooves are known as ‘lands’.
-The role of the lands is to support the rings against the gas pressure.
-The lands also guide the rings so that they rotate freely in a circular direction.
-The supporting webs transmit the force of explosion directly from the crown to the piston-pin bosses.
-This relieves the large loads from the ring grooves.
+You know the bands between the grooves as ‘lands.’
+The role of the lands is to support the rings against gas pressure.
+The lands also guide the rings, so they rotate freely in a circular direction.
+The supporting webs transmit the explosion force directly from the crown to the piston-pin bosses.
+Thus, it relieves the large loads from the ring grooves.

 The part below the piston rings is the ‘skirt.’
 Its role is to form a guide and absorb the side thrust created by the gas pressure.
 The skirt has bosses on the inside to support the pin.
 It fits quite close in the cylinder; however, it is separated from the cylinder walls by lubricating oil.
 The combustion forces are transmitted from the crown to the connecting rod through webs inside the piston.
 Besides, the bosses act as a bearing surface for the rocking motion of the connecting rod.
 The thick-section webs transfer heat from the crown to the gudgeon-pin bosses & skirt.